johno/pixyll/_posts/2022-07-03-sole_proprietorship_examples.md

 ---
 layout: post
-title: 17 Simple Sole Proprietorship Examples You Can Start TODAY!
+title: 17 Profitable Sole Proprietorship Examples You Can Start TODAY!
 date: 2022-07-03
 summary: Here are a few examples of Sole Proprietorships to get the ideas flowing.
 Check it out and understand why Sole Proprietorships are so popular.
 permalink: /sole-proprietorship/examples/